ishikawalab/imtoolkit/docs/source/tutorial/index.rst

 - :doc:`CoherentMIMO-IdealRayleigh-AMI.py <CoherentMIMO-IdealRayleigh-AMI>`

-    - This example compares the AMI performance of the coherent BLAST and spatial modulation schemes
+    - This example compares the AMI performance of the coherent BLAST and SM schemes.

 .. raw:: html